Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

 exercises: 0
 questions:
 - "What is this workshop about?"
-- "What is Australian BioCommons?"
-- "Sydney Informatics Hub (SIH)"
-- "Why use Bioinformatics pipelines?"
+  - "Bioinformatics pipelines"
+  - "RNASeq analysis"
-- "What is nextflow and what is nfcore?"
+  - "Nextflow and nfcore"
-- "How to run the nfcore-rnaseq on Pawsey Nimbus VM instance"
+  - "Run the nfcore-rnaseq pipeline on Pawsey Nimbus VM instance"

 objectives: